bcbi/DeIdentification.jl/docs/src/usage.md

 * Dropped: drop the column as it is not needed for analysis or as identifier
 * Hashed: obfuscate the data in the column, but maintain referential integrity for joining data
 * Hashed and Salted: obfuscate the data in the column, but do not maintain referential integrity for joining data (useful for columns that would only be needed in re-identifying data)
-* Date Shifted: Shift date or datetime columns by a random value (all date/times related to the primary identifier will be shifted by the same random number)
+* Date Shifted: Shift date or datetime columns by a random value (all date/times related to the primary identifier will be shifted by the same random number), optionally add a static year value to all dates
 * Nothing: columns are not identifying data and do not need to be obfuscated

 Data can also be transformed before or after deidentification